akhenakh/narun/README.md

 nconsumer handles connecting to NATS, registering the service, receiving requests, identifying the target RPC method (using the X-Original-Grpc-Method header set by narun), decoding the protobuf request, calling your service method, encoding the protobuf response (or error), and sending the NATS reply.

 See `consumers/cmd/grpc-hello/main.go` for an example.

-## Caddy Plugin (caddynarun)

-Instead of running the standalone narun binary, you can build a custom Caddy web server binary that includes the narun gateway logic directly.
-This allows Caddy to handle TLS termination, virtual hosting, static file serving, and other web server tasks, while routing specific paths to your NATS Micro services.

-See the caddynarun/ directory for instructions on building and configuring the Caddy plugin.

 ## Metrics